ROCm/rocBLAS/.github/CONTRIBUTING.md

     When the pointer mode indicates `alpha` is on the host, the `alpha` pointer is dereferenced on the host and the numeric value it points to is passed to the kernel.
 When the pointer mode indicates `alpha` is on the device, the `alpha` pointer is passed to the kernel and dereferenced by the kernel on the device.
 This allows a single kernel to handle both cases, eliminating duplicate code.

 7. If new arithmetic datatypes (like `rocblas_bfloat16`) are created, then unless they correspond *exactly* to a predefined system type, they should be wrapped into a `struct`, and not simply be a `typedef` to another type of the same size, so that their type is unique and can be differentiated from other types.

     Right now `rocblas_half` is `typedef`ed to `uint16_t`, which unfortunately prevents `rocblas_half` and `uint16_t` from being differentiable.
 If `rocblas_half` were simply a `struct` with a `uint16_t` member, then it would be a distinct type.

     It is legal to convert a pointer to a [standard-layout `class`/`struct`](https://en.cppreference.com/w/cpp/language/data_members#Standard_layout) to a pointer to its first element, and vice-versa, so the C API is unaffected by whether the type is enclosed in a `struct` or not.

 8. [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) classes should be used instead of explicit `new`/`delete`, `hipMalloc`/`hipFree`, `malloc`/`free`, etc. RAII classes are automatically exception-safe because their destructor gets called during unwinding.
 They only have to be declared once to construct them, and they are automatically destroyed when they go out of scope.
 This is better than having to match `new`/`delete` `malloc`/`free` calls in the code, especially when exceptions or early returns are possible.

     Even if an operation does not allocate and free memory, if it represents a change in state which must be undone when a function returns, then it belongs in an RAII class.
-For example, `handle->push_pointer_mode()` creates an RAII object which saves and restores the pointer mode.
+For example, `handle->push_pointer_mode()` creates an RAII object which saves the pointer mode on construction, and restores it on destruction.

 9. When writing function templates, place any non-type parameters before type parameters, i.e., leave the type parameters at the end.
 For example: